metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 Get-NetAdapter
 ```

+Alternative way to disable/enable adapter is in control panel at:\

+`Control Panel\All Control Panel Items\Network and Sharing Center`\
+Click on `Change Adapter Settings`, right click your adapter that is having problem,
+then disable and enable back.

 ## Change DNS server

 google DNS servers are fast and reliable, see below link to change your DNS settings to use